rohjay/anagramify/README.md

 # Anagramify
 Php script to make anagrams.

 Right now, these files are ready to go on your webserver that can run php.
-I currently have this publicly hosted at [http://nacholibre.wpengine.com/anagrams.php](http://nacholibre.wpengine.com/anagrams.php).
+I currently have this publicly hosted at [http://nacholibre.wpengine.com/anagrams.php](http://nacholibre.wpengine.com/anagrams.php) (not anymore I don't!).

 This simple script allows you to pass in certain arguments (like input, gt, dict, verbose, and debug) to build anagrams from different input.